yulesa/glaciers/docs/roadmap.md

 - [x] Develop example files to guide new users in using Glaciers.

 ## What did you get done this week:

+### 2025-01-31
+- Created a simple CLI for Glaciers.
+- Created a larger ABI DB using Sourcify and make it public in a [separate repo](https://github.com/yulesa/sourcify_abis).
+- Wrote a blog post about decoding all Ethereum raw logs with Glaciers, using the larger ABI DB.
+- Debugged and fixed a bug in the unnest function.
+Fixed a bug when the logs folder has directories.

 ### 2025-01-24
 - Added support for Pandas DataFrames.